Some car dealerships may allow you to pay for part of your car purchase with a credit card.

 2. The benefits and risks of buying a car with your credit card depend on your credit utilization ratio, credit card interest charges, and the rewards potential.

-3. If you pay for a car with your credit card, try to pay off the balance fairly quickly to avoid hurting your credit score.
+3. If you pay for a car with your credit card, try to pay off the balance quickly to avoid hurting your credit score.

-If you’re thinking about buying a car and weighing your financial options, you may have wondered whether a credit card could be a possible payment method.
+If you’re thinking about buying a car and are weighing your financial options, you may have wondered whether a credit card could be a possible payment method.
 Not everyone has the cash on hand to make such a large purchase.
 So, is buying a car with a credit card a good option for you?

 Do car dealerships allow you to pay with credit cards?